pacifica/pacifica-python-uploader/README.md

 The `metadata_encode()` method encodes a `MetaData()` object with a number of `MetaObj()` and `FileObj()` objects into a JSON string.
 The method returns the resulting JSON string.

+## Json

+The `Json` module encapsulates the JSON parsing logic into a common library.
+This module contains the general generators for creating `json.Encoder` and `json.Decoder` child classes.

+### NamedTuple Encoders and Decoders

+The `generate_namedtuple_encoder` and `generate_namedtuple_decoder` methods
+return `json.Encoder` and `json.Decoder` child classes, respectively.
+These classes encode or decode a child class of `collections.namedtuple`.

+## Policy

+This module contains all the logic to generate and execute queiries against the Pacifica Policy service.

+### PolicyQueryData

+This `namedtuple` contains the data required to generate a valid Policy service query.

+### PolicyQuery

+This object contains a `PolicyQueryData` object, mangles the object to send it to the Policy service.
+This object also has logic to pull the endpoint for the Policy service from the environment or constructor keyword arguments.
+Another requirement for this object is to return the results from a query to the calling object.

+## MetaUpdate

+This module has all the `MetaData` update code for determining parents and children to update when values get updated.

+### MetaUpdate

+The `MetaUpdate` class inherits from the `MetaData` class and provides methods for querying the policy server to get results from the metadata and update those results in the `MetaData` object.